hgmnz/truncate_html/README.md

 truncate_html cuts off a string of HTML and takes care of closing any lingering open tags.
 There are many ways to solve this.
 This library does not have any dependencies, and [parses HTML using regular expressions](http://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags/1732454#1732454).

 It can be used with or without Rails.
-The API is very similar to Rails' own <code>truncate()</code> method.

 Example
 -------